Covid-19 Plan for 2023

 This is about as small of a camp program that you could possibly find this summer.
 We are dedicated to making it safe and awesome!

 Every camper will have their own outdoor carpet (3'x3') to keep their backpack on and eat on.
-The pontoon boat will only be used by 4 children at a time for rides, learning, fishing excursions.
-Everyone will be 6+ feet apart.
+The pontoon boat will only be used by 6 children at a time for rides, learning, fishing excursions.

 If your child likes to fish, then they will love the freedom and space of camp.
 Fish from the pontoon, fish from their kayak, fish from shore, etc. The fish are waiting for us!